Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Experiments and Results

-We compare our approach to HM, the state-of-the-art learned video coder DCVC-HEM \cite{Li2022}, and its predecessor DCVC \cite{li2021deep}.
-Figs.~\ref{fig:uvg2} and \ref{fig:mcl-jcv} show rate-distortion curves on the UVG and MCL-JCV data sets.
-Dashed lines correspond to a GOP size of 4, while solid lines indicate a GOP size of 8.
+\paragraph*{Rate-distortion curves} \mbox{} \\ The novel approach is compared to HM, the state-of-the-art learned video coder DCVC-HEM~\cite{Li2022}, and its predecessor DCVC~\cite{li2021deep}.
+Figs.~\ref{fig:uvg2}-\ref{fig:uvg_4k} show the rate-distortion curves for the UVG, MCL-JCV, HEVC E, and UVG 4K data sets, respectively.
+The dashed lines correspond to a GOP size of 4, whereas solid lines indicate a GOP size of 8.

-Clearly, the conditional coder DCVC (gray) is not competitive to the remaining video coders.
-The approach performs better for a smaller GOP size of 4 compared to a GOP size of 8, which implies an error propagation issue.
-Its successor DCVC-HEM (green), on the other hand, can effectively exploit temporal redundancies for the larger GOP size of 8.
-DCVC-HEM outperforms HM in lower bitrate ranges on both data sets, while HM performs better at higher rates.
+Clearly, the conditional coder DCVC (gray) is not competitive with the remaining video coders.
+The approach performs better for a smaller GOP size of 4 compared to a GOP size of 8 on two data sets, which implies an error propagation issue.
+Its successor, DCVC-HEM (green), on the other hand, can effectively exploit temporal redundancies for the larger GOP size of 8.
+DCVC-HEM outperforms HM in lower bitrate ranges on UVG and MCL-JCV, whereas HM always performs better at higher rates.

-The rate-distortion performance of our best performing model MCTF-CA (red) behaves in the opposite way: The higher the rate, the better our approach performs relative to HM.
-At higher rates, our model clearly outperforms HM for both data sets and GOP sizes.
-Only for the MCTF-CA model at the lowest rate point ($\lambda = 0.007$), the performance degrades compared to the other rate points.
+The rate-distortion performance of the best-performing model, MCTF-CA (red), behaves in the opposite way: the higher the rate, the better the approach performs relative to HM.
+At higher rates, the model clearly outperforms HM for all data sets and GOP sizes.
+The performance degrades only for the MCTF-CA model at the lowest rate point ($\lambda = 0.007$) compared with the other rate points.
+The MCTF-CA model performs particularly well at high rates, owing to its invertible wavelet transforms.
+The perfect reconstruction property allows lossless compression without quantization, and therefore provides the capacity for high coding efficiency at high quality.